barteljan/VISPER/README.md

 Starting your app should now result in an reactive app changing the title of your button while you are entering your username.

+**You can find the code for this tutorial in the VISPER-Swift-Example in the VISPER.xcworkspace.**

 ## Components